Neckername/vtracer/README.md

 pip install vtracer
 ```

+### C API

+A minimal C header is provided in `capi/vtracer.h` for integrating VTracer
+into other languages.
+The C interface currently exposes a single helper
+function to convert an image file to an SVG using the library's default
+configuration.

 ## In the wild

 VTracer is used by the following products (open a PR to add yours):